thiagomes07/thiagomes07/README.md

 </br>

-I am passionate about development, whether Web or Mobile, so I intend to graduate in Software Engineering.
-I am currently looking for a job where I can put my accumulated skills to use.
+I am a highly motivated and dedicated systems development technician, passionate about technology and development.
+I have experience in creating mobile applications, web applications, and websites.
+I am capable of both web and mobile development.
+I possess important skills for professional success, including proactivity, curiosity, commitment, empathy, responsibility, and good writing and reading skills.
+In addition to certified courses, I have also taken many others without certification.
+I am confident that I can contribute with my technical background and interpersonal skills to develop innovative and efficient solutions for the challenges of the industry.
+I am excited to apply my knowledge and advance in my career.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=FB5012&height=100&section=footer" />